-Choosing the right name can have a major impact on your online business.
+Your choice of online store name can have a big impact on your sales.

 Odds are you’ve got a lot on your plate right now.
-Between determining your target audience, what products you’ll sell, and how much startup funding you need, things can easily add up.
+Between determining your target audience, choosing what products to sell, and finding funding, there’s little time to relax when launching a retail business.

-Coming up with catchy, meaningful online shop name ideas can be challenging, and it often feels like all the good store names are already taken.
+Coming up with catchy, meaningful online shop name ideas can be challenging.
+Sometimes, it can even feel like all the good store names are taken.

 - Business Name Generator

-Shopify’s business name generator helps you come up with potential online shop names in 10 seconds or less.
-Simply enter a keyword, click “Generate names,” then browse thousands of auto-generated name ideas for your company domain.
-You can find all types of online shop names that range from clever to modern, pragmatic to classic, to help you build a brand.
-Or browse names based on industries such as clothing, fashion, jewelry, crafts, and flowers.
+Enter a keyword, click “Generate names,” then browse thousands of auto-generated name ideas for your company domain.
+You can find all types of online store names, ranging from clever to modern, pragmatic to classic, to help you build a brand.

-It’s the perfect tool if you’re looking for a little bit of creative inspiration.
-Plus, if you find a unique store name you like, you can jump from naming your brand to securing a domain in just a few clicks.
-New business owners can register a domain name and start an online store in minutes, so they can start selling online faster.
+If you find a unique store name you like using the Shopify business name generator, you can register a domain name in just a few clicks.
+New business owners can secure a domain and open an online store in minutes, so they can start selling fast.

-The tool will give you a batch of online store name ideas according to your input.
-If you’re not a fan of any of them, you can click “Show me more names” or “Go back and change keyword” to see more options.
+The tool prompts you to suggest keywords you want to include in your online store name, then generates a batch of name ideas according to your input.
+If you’re not a fan of any of them, you can generate again or go back and select different options.

 Anadea’s business name maker is a free tool that combines a topic or keyword with other words and modifiers to generate a list of business name suggestions.
-Start by thinking of a catchy word that describes your business, then enter it into the name generator field.
-Click “Generate names” and the tool will provide you with 24 unique online shop name ideas.
+Start by thinking of a catchy word that describes your store, then enter it into the name generator field.
+Click “Generate names” and the tool will provide more than 20 unique online shop name ideas.

 You can scroll through pages of relevant brand names in its database or change your keyword to discover other ideas.
-Once you find a good one, you can get a quote for registering the domain and building your website.
+Once you find an online store name you like, Anadea provides a quote for registering the domain and building your website.

 5. Hipster Business Name

-Hipster Business Name is one of the more creative business name generators on this list, offering random cool name ideas that are fun, catchy, and clever—think as if you were starting a business in Brooklyn.
+Hipster Business Name is one of the more unusual business name generators on this list, offering random name ideas that are fun, catchy, clever—and perfect for opening a store in Austin, Texas.
 To see more names, simply click Refresh.
-If you’re looking for a unique name, this is the best store name generator for you.
+If you’re looking for a unique name, this is a great way to get the creative juices flowing.

-Getsocio’s free business name generator lets you type in a keyword you want in your company name, then gives you thousands of suggestions with domain availability.
-You can browse tons of online store name ideas to get inspiration or choose one to register.
+Getsocio’s free business name generator lets you type in a keyword and get thousands of online store name suggestions with domain availability.
+You can browse tons of store name ideas to get inspiration or choose one to register.

 The only drawback is that you’ll receive a .getsocio.com domain rather than the standard .com.